afshinator/OdinRailsStudyGroup/week3-transcript.md

-- That site has some links to other good RSpec/Testing Best Practices articles.
+- Bottom of betterspecs.org article has some links to other good RSpec/Testing Best Practices articles:

   [Eggs on Bread](http://eggsonbread.com/2010/03/28/my-rspec-best-practices-and-tips/)